Qigong & Taijiquan Classes

 In addition to the above-listed classes, Dr. Woodbine is available to teach group workshops on a variety of health and wellness topics as well as provide one-on-one Qigong and Taijiquan sessions.
 He can also create and deliver program design and content for wellness initiatives to help meet organizational health goals.
 His years of clinical experience in Naturopathic and Chinese medicine broaden and deepen his teaching style and its effectiveness.

-12% of all class and workshop fees is donated to the following organizations:
+6% of class and workshop fees is donated to the following organizations:

 "To be great, get it done!"